LukeRoss00/gta5-real-mod/README.md

 **Edit:** *This paragraph is no longer very relevant because of the new universal FOV fix, but I'm leaving it here for historical reasons and because it mentions the virtual screen mode, which some people may still want to use.* Release 3 of the mod introduced two different viewing modes for cutscenes.
 I call the first new mode "dynamic stereo".
 It automatically adapts to the varying camera FOV, so that the old problem where characters in cutscenes were frequently too close to your face for comfort, and looked somewhat flat, is completely eliminated.
 It also preserves the ability to look around freely, so for most users it should definitely be an improvement, which made me decide to set it as the new default.
 The only downside is that, when the camera really zooms in, faces will tend to look larger than life, the same as in 3D movies.
 If even this way of viewing cutscenes is too much for you, please see the [Advanced tweaking](#advanced-tweaking-and-hotkeys) section below to switch to the second new mode: a static, 2D virtual screen that completely eliminates all issues with motion sickness or vergence, of course at the cost of reduced immersiveness.

 Also in [Advanced tweaking](#advanced-tweaking-and-hotkeys), you'll find that there is one option for pitch control that you can modify, and ~~you can even force the FOV, which gets rid of the zoom effect completely but introduces all kinds of artefacts as described in [Car wheels in the sky](#i-see-car-wheels-in-the-sky-wtf)~~[no longer needed].
-In case of panic, just remember that all cutscenes can be skipped after a second or so by pressing 'A' on the controller or the left mouse button.
+In case of panic, just remember that all cutscenes can be skipped after a second or so by pressing `A` on the controller or the left mouse button.

 My advice is, if you tend to get sick during cutscenes, just keep very still and don't try to follow or to counteract the motion of the camera with your own head.
 Also, don't push it: as soon as you start to feel queasy, take a break and don't try again until you feel completely OK.
 With these simple tricks, you'll build your VR legs in no time!